aap/unixman/README.md

-# UNIX V3-V6 manual
+# UNIX V2-V6 manual

 This is a collection of programs and scripts to freshly typeset the old UNIX manuals.
 Everything is done from Plan 9.

-I reconstructed the n/troff sources of the V5 manual from the scan.
+I reconstructed the troff sources of the V5 manual from the scan.
 Unfortunately the pages for
 *glob*, *mkfs*, *mknod*, *reloc*, *restor*, *sa*, *su* (all VIII) are missing in that scan.